manuelbl/JavaDoesUSB/README.md

 ## Code generation

 Many of the bindings for the native APIs have been generated with *jextract*.
 See the [jextract](java-does-usb/jextract) subdirectory for more information.

+## Examples

+- [Bulk Transfer](examples/bulk_transfer/) demonstrates how to find a USB device, open it and communicate using bulk transfer.
+- [Enumeration](examples/enumerate/) lists all connected USB devices and displays information about interfaces and endpoints.
+- [Monitor](examples/monitor/) lists the connected USB devices and then monitors for USB devices being connected and disconnnected.